KJKan/mcfarland/Tutorial.md

 We illustrate here how
 -  A network can be extracted from the data from one sample and fitted on the data of another sample.
      - In other words, we provide the means how to test if a given network *replicates*
-- The fit statistics of that network can be compared witj the fit statistics of (various) factor models.
+- The fit statistics of that network can be compared with the fit statistics of (various) factor models.

 The factor models being fitted are those that were considered by McFarland (2020):
 - A measurement model